 So as to provide a healthy work-life balance, employees are not expected to respond to messages before 7:00 am or after 7:00 pm or on weekends so that they can focus on their own families.
 While disagreements between employees and parents rarely occur, we ask that when it does, the conflict resolution process start with only those directly involved and follow the process outlined in the handbook.
-School employees are required to resolve conflicts and solve relational/discipline problems in person with students and parents rather than by email or text.
+School employees are required to resolve conflicts and solve relational/discipline problems face-to-face with students and parents rather than by email or text.

 Disciplinary Consequences for Race-Related Incidents

-We appreciate the work of our Diversity Council.
+We appreciate the work of our Discipline Committee.
 This multi-racial group provides guidance regarding race-related discipline issues, including social media.
-Upon confirmation of the facts, any racial language, images, or behavior that is insensitive, hostile, offensive, or intimidating will be reviewed by the Chair of the Discipline Council and may be brought to the assembled council.
-The Chair will work with divisional leadership to provide a disciplinary recommendation.
+Upon confirmation of the facts, any racial language, images, or behavior that is insensitive, hostile, offensive, or intimidating will be reviewed by the Co-Chairs of the Discipline Committee and may be brought to the assembled council.
+The Co-Chairs will work with divisional leadership to provide a disciplinary recommendation.

 Athletic and Arts Concerns

 Drug and Alcohol Prevention

 Helping students make wise choices is of paramount importance at TFA.
 To that end, we have created guardrails to protect students.
 Students who smoke, vape, drink alcohol in any amount, or use illegal drugs while enrolled at TFA (on/off campus, before/after school) will be face disciplinary consequences.
 The school reserves the right to randomly administer drug tests or require ongoing drug testing at any time.
 Law enforcement resources may be used for drug prevention purposes at the discretion of the Head of School.
 These guardrails are to assist students in resisting temptation and to give them another reason to say “no” if pressured to make poor choices.

 Suspension, Dismissal, Expulsion, and Student Searches